Corcoin/network-scanner/README.md

 # network-scanner
 to see who is on your network.

+OUTPUT
+['SSID 1 : SpectrumSetup-2F', '']